Finance-Grounded Optimization For Algorithmic Trading: Introduction

-The key contributions of this paper are as follows. \begin{enumerate} \item We use finance-grounded loss functions like SharpeLoss, MaxDrawDownLoss, PnLLoss that are fundamentally more suitable for financial time-series forecasting. \item We propose turnover regularization implicitly control a strategy turnover while training. \item We fit the proposed function for portfolio management tasks. \end{enumerate}
+The main contributions of this work are summarized as follows: \begin{enumerate} \item We introduce finance-grounded loss functions, including Sharpe ratio–based, maximum drawdown–based, and profit-and-loss–based objectives, that are more suitable for financial time-series modeling than conventional regression losses. \item We propose a turnover regularization mechanism that implicitly controls trading activity during training, improving strategy stability and economic realism. \item We demonstrate the applicability of the proposed objectives to portfolio management tasks, highlighting their practical relevance. \end{enumerate}

-The paper is organized as follows.
-In Section 2, we briefly describe the original dataset and conduct an exploration of it.
-In Section 3, we present a research methodology that covers evaluation metrics and custom loss functions.
-In Section 4, we describe performed experiments set up and pipelines, introduce models architectures and algorithmic trading strategies.
-In Section 5, we describe the results of a computational experiment.
-Finally, Section~6 concludes the paper and discusses the future work.
+The remainder of the paper is organized as follows.
+Section~2 describes the dataset and provides exploratory analysis.
+Section~3 presents the research methodology, including evaluation metrics and the proposed loss functions.
+Section~4 details the experimental setup, model architectures, and trading strategies.
+Section~5 reports the empirical results, and Section~6 concludes the paper and outlines directions for future work.

 {